-The by far most well-known publication of Dr. Paschotta is the RP Photonics Encyclopedia (formerly the Encyclopedia of Laser Physics and Technology, a freely accessible encyclopedia for photonics and laser technology.
+The by far most well-known publication of Dr. Paschotta is the RP Photonics Encyclopedia (formerly the Encyclopedia of Laser Physics and Technology), a freely accessible encyclopedia for photonics and laser technology.
 It is also available as a two-volume book.
 See also our website statistics.

 Staying Involved in Science

-Despite having left an academic position, Dr. Paschotta continues to stay active in the scientific world.
+Despite having left an academic career, Dr. Paschotta continues to stay active in the scientific world.
 In this way, he stays fully up to date in a wide range of topics and maintains useful relations.
 See the list of recent publications.
 He is also a much appreciate presenter of physics-based tutorials e.g. at scientific conferences.

 Further Scientific Research